pubnub/javascript/README.md

 ## WARNING! - No `JSON.stringify()`

-It is important to not that you should never use `JSON.stringify()` in your source code using PUBNUB as the serialization is done for you automatically.
+It is important to note that you must never use `JSON.stringify()` when sending signals/messages via PUBNUB.
+Why?
+Because the serialization is done for you automatically.
 Inststead just pass the full object as the message payload nad PubNub takes care of everything for you.